DevanshLath45/Airline-Analysis---Python/README.md

 # Airline Data Analysis using Python
 ## Skills - Python, Data Cleaning, EDA, Feature Engineering, Visualization

 This project explores **airline pricing patterns and trends** through **Exploratory Data Analysis (EDA)**, using Python-based data analysis and visualization techniques.
 The primary objective was to identify key pricing factors and uncover actionable insights from flight data.
+In this project, I **cleaned and transformed 10,000+ flight records** by standardizing formats and **applying label encoding** to categorical variables, improving model readiness.
+Also, feature engineered 5+ features to enrich analytical depth and support predictive modelling.

 🔍 **Key Analysis Areas:**